 Winter Sowing Seeds in a Cold Climate (Zone 3).
 Winter sowing is a way to start seeds outdoors in a small container greenhouse while it is still winter.
 Since the most common containers are used milk jugs, it is also sometimes referred to as milk jug sowing.
 It was first invented by Trudi Davidoff.
 It sounds so good that one wonders if it can be true.
 You will never know if you do not try it, so we did.

-I did not doubt the system; it sure sounds possible; seeds will germinate whenever it is natural time for them, and we can trust Mother Nature.
+I did not doubt the system; it sure sounds possible.
+Seeds will germinate whenever it is natural for them, and we can trust Mother Nature.
 In zone 3, however, that time might come way too late since winter in a cold climate does not have good candidates for seed germination.
 Still, we did try it out hardcore, and here are our first results.

-After our first experience with winter sowing in Zone 3, we updated this blog post with detailed instructions.
+This blog post includes detailed instructions about winter sowing in Zone 3.
 Our experience has also shown that using winter sowing in combination with indoor outdoor or a greenhouse works even better in a cold climate.
-In our short growing season, we want to start with strong seedlings on time to get the best results.
+In our short growing season, we want to start with vigorous seedlings on time to get the best results.

-Zone 3 refers to the plant hardiness zone in our area, where winter temperature can go down to -40 degrees.
+Zone 3 refers to the plant hardiness zone in our area, where winter temperatures can reach -40 degrees.

-Winter sowing is a great way to start seeds without a growing room, grow lights, or a greenhouse.
-Consider winter sowing if you have no optimal indoor conditions for seed starting.
+Winter sowing is a great way to start seeds without a growing room, grow lights, or greenhouse.
+If your indoor conditions are not optimal for seed starting, consider winter sowing.

 We use recycled plastic containers (gallon jugs) for winter sowing, reducing seed start costs.
 It is a great method for gardening on a budget.

-Winter sowing makes seed starting easy, requires less care, and less work with hardening off plants.
-However, some care and hardening are needed here, too.
+Winter sowing makes seed starting easy, requires less care, and requires less work to harden off plants.
+However, some care and hardening are also needed here.

 Winter sowing is especially good for seeds that need a cold stratification time.
 For perennial flowers, native perennials, and cold, hardy annuals.
 If you do it right, winter sowing produces more robust seedlings.